Ultraviolet freeze-in baryogenesis: Concrete Realizations of UV freeze-in baryogenesis

 where $\text{Im}\big\{\mathcal{A}_0^*\mathcal{A}_1\big\}=\frac{1}{2i}\mathcal{A}_0^*\sum_{\text{cuts}}\mathcal{A}_1$.
 In the model under consideration there are three $CP$ asymmetries generated by scattering processes, which can be defined as

 where $i=1,2$.
 Let us note that whereas the processes corresponding to the $\epsilon_i$ quantities generate \textit{correlated} $CP$ asymmetries in the two sectors (\textit{i.e.} in the SM and the exotic fermions), the reactions of the type $F_1\bar{e}\leftrightarrow F_2\bar{e}$ do not directly affect the asymmetry generated in the SM leptons.
+Note that when $\epsilon_3$ is embedded in the Boltzmann equations the corresponding source term vanishes, as the external states follow approximately their equilibrium abundances.
+However, it has to be included in our study in order to consistently use the $CPT$ and unitarity relations.
+Besides, although in the denominator of \eqref{eq:CP asymmetry 3 model 1} the tree-level and one-loop contributions (\textit{cf} Fig.~\ref{fig:d5_Feynman_diagrams_CP_asymmetry_scattering_2}) both scale as $1/\Lambda^2$, the latter is suppressed by an additional loop factor and can, thus safely be ignored (as long as $\kappa \sim \lambda_{1,2}$, an assumption which we will be adopting throughout our numerical analysis).

 The imaginary part of the amplitudes entering the $\epsilon_i$ asymmetries can be calculated from the optical theorem to be (see Appendix \ref{sec:Appendix})